 Pupils could produce a leaflet for younger pupils to explain how Muhammad is the Seal of the Prophets.

 Pupils could produce a presentation on the shared prophets of the Abrahamic religions and include Muhammad (PBUH) as the last and most important prophet for other pupils.

-Pupils could explain how the prophets, including Muhammad (PBUH) are special and included in the Qur'an and how the Hadith helps Muslims to understand the messages in the Qur'an.
+L.O.
+I can communicate to others why Muhammad is called the seal of the Prophets Pupils could explain how the prophets, including Muhammad (PBUH) are special and included in the Qur'an and how the Hadith helps Muslims to understand the messages in the Qur'an.
 Play a game of Guess Who/What.
 A pupil is given one of the key 'things' discussed and the other pupils have to ask questions to which the answer is either yes or no in order to deduce the 'thing'.